For those who want to be able to change their form into a number of different animals, we have the Circle of the Moon Druid.

 This ability makes it easier for you to jump right into the fight and stay there!

-Most often, you may want to use your action to throw down one of the Druid’s many powerful concentration spells as an action before Wild Shaping.
+Most often, you may want to use your action to throw down one of the Druid’s many powerful concentration spells as an action before using your Wild Shape.
 This provides an ongoing effect on the battlefield while you are free to still tear into enemies in your beast form.

 Another ability that the Circle of the Moon Druid gains at 2nd level is Circle Forms.